harri318/symbiotic-latitudinal-gradients/README.md

 ## Description of folders

 - Coinoculation Experiments
-  - Data from greenhouse

-Coinoculation Experiments
-2. Data from greenhouse and growth chamber experiments testing the effects of rhizobia and non-rhizobia strains on host plant fitness.
+  - Data from greenhouse and growth chamber experiments testing the effects of rhizobia and non-rhizobia strains on host plant fitness.
 R code available for analysis of greenhouse data (nodule number, nodule weight, biomass)

-3. Latitude Analyses
+- Latitude Analyses
-  -Data includes ASV feature tables, ASV phylogenies, and taxonomy tables created from 16S sequence data using QIIME2.
+  - Data includes ASV feature tables, ASV phylogenies, and taxonomy tables created from 16S sequence data using QIIME2.
 Metadata on samples and populations are also available.
 R scripts are included for analyzing ASV data and metadata for culture, nodule, and soil samples.

-4. QIIME2 Analyses
+- QIIME2 Analyses
-  -Code available for analyzing raw 16S sequence data in Linux.
+  - Code available for analyzing raw 16S sequence data in Linux.
 ASV feature tables, phylogenies, and taxonomy files created using this code was used for analysis in R (Latitude Analyses folder)